odow/StochOptFormat/README.md

 ### Graphical representation

 One strength of the policy graph is that the structure can be easily visualized.
 For each node in the graph, we can draw a picture like the following.

 <img src="assets/node.png" alt="node" width="400px"/>

-Here, `x` is the incoming state variable, `x'` is the outgoing state vairable, `ω` is the random variable observed before making a decision, `u` is the control variable, `Tᵢ` is transition function, and `Cᵢ` is the stage objective. `πᵢ` is the decision rule, which maps the incoming state variable `x` and realization of the random variable `ω` to a feasible control `u`.
+Here, `x` is the incoming state variable, `x'` is the outgoing state variable, `ω` is the random variable observed before making a decision, `u` is the control variable, `Tᵢ` is transition function, and `Cᵢ` is the stage objective. `πᵢ` is the decision rule, which maps the incoming state variable `x` and realization of the random variable `ω` to a feasible control `u`.
 (The set of feasible controls `u ∈ Uᵢ(x, ω)` is not shown.)

 From this basic building block, we can construct an arbitrary policy graph.
-For example, our example two-stage stochastic program can be visualized as follows:
+Our example two-stage stochastic program can be visualized as follows:

 <img src="assets/2sp.png" alt="2sp" width="400px"/>